KarrLab/bpforms/docs/notation.rst

 `BpForms` notation
 ------------------

 The `BpForms` notation unambiguously represents the primary structure of biopolymer forms that contain canonical and non-canonical monomers using (a) a syntax similar to FASTA and (b) extended alphabets for DNA, RNA, and proteins based on DNAmod, MODOMICS, and RESID.
-This enables `BpForms` to calculate the formula, molecular, weight, and charge of biopolymer forms.
+This enables `BpForms` to calculate the formula, molecular weight, and charge of biopolymer forms.

 * Canonical monomers are indicated by their single upper case character codes.
 * Non-canonical monomers defined in the alphabets that have single-character codes are indicated by these codes.